wfpidn/ERM/docs/eit.md

 # Developing event-identification threshold

-Inspired from ITHACA ERDS (Extreme Rainfall Detection System - [http://erds.ithacaweb.org](http://erds.ithacaweb.org)), The extreme rainfall detection is based on the concept of event-identification threshold: an alert is provided if the accumulated rainfall exceeds the threshold.
+Inspired from [ITHACA](https://ithacaweb.org) ERDS (Extreme Rainfall Detection System - [http://erds.ithacaweb.org](http://erds.ithacaweb.org)), The extreme rainfall detection is based on the concept of event-identification threshold: an alert is provided if the accumulated rainfall exceeds the threshold.

+!!! note "THRESHOLD"
 	**THRESHOLD is AMOUNT OF RAINFALL NEEDED TO TRIGGER A EVENT (flood/flash-flood/landslide) INDUCED BY EXTREME RAINFALL**

 ## Frequency analysis